 Leaders can often see if a change delivers on its promise of doing something better.
 Processing time indeed shortened, sales indeed went up, etc. The second part is the tough one – was it the best use of the money?
 Very often ideas get implemented in the excitement of seeing improvements without taking stock of the total cost across the organization and comparing that with the net income improvement produced by the new shiny thing.

 You see, there’s always a good reason to spend money.
-The question that’s harder to answer, given that we all have limited resources, is the one that asks: Is this the BEST use of our money at this time, and down the road?
-Taking the time to do the analysis and answer that question, before giving the go-ahead, can be frustrating to the avid proponent of the “great idea,” but essential in doing what is best for the company.
+The question that’s harder to answer, given we all have limited resources, is the one that asks: Is this the BEST use of our money at this time, and down the road?
+Taking the time to do the analysis and answer that question, before giving the go-ahead, can be frustrating to the avid proponent of the great idea, but essential in doing what is best for the company.

 Tools that are available to answer that question – besides reining in the boundless enthusiasm that you don’t want to discourage – include:

-Your job as the leader of the team is to resist the urge to jump on the bandwagon until the idea has been vetted as fully as possible, using the tools list above.
+Your job as the leader of the team is to resist the urge to jump on the bandwagon until the idea has been fully vetted using the options list above.
 That’s how you build a great company.